Oracle of Daniel

 - To confirm that it is referring to the work done under Nehemiah, the prophecy adds that the rebuilding of the city would take place "even in troublous times."
 Indeed, fearing an attack by hostile neighbors, the workers wore or carried weapons (Neh.
 4:17).

 - Even the word rendered "wall" fits Nehemiah's project better than any earlier work of renovation.
 The Hebrew word is charuts.
-Before the 1950s, most argued, on the basis of the presumed meaning of cognate words in Phoenician and Akkadian, that charuts actually signifies a moat or a trench.
-This interpretation was generally abandoned when scholars discovered the word in the Dead Sea Copper Scroll, where it has the meaning "conduit" (5).
+Before the 1950s, many scholars supposed, on the basis of the presumed meaning of cognate words in Phoenician and Akkadian, that charuts actually signifies a moat or a trench.
+This interpretation was generally abandoned when the word was discovered in the Dead Sea Copper Scroll, where it has the meaning "conduit" (5).
 It is possible that in Daniel 9:25 the word refers to Hezekiah's tunnel, the underground conduit built by Hezekiah to carry water from Gihon Spring outside the city walls to the Pool of Siloam inside, at the southern end of the city.
 When Nehemiah began fixing the city's defenses, the tunnel may have been clogged with rubble from the Babylonian devastation of the city in 586.
 Therefore, since the rebuilders of the wall feared an attack, they may have taken measures to secure their water supply.
 If water was no longer flowing through Hezekiah's tunnel, it would have been prudent and perhaps not difficult to remove the blockage.

 Persian Edict to Rebuild Jerusalem